 Since anabolics steroids are typically liquids that are injected into areas of muscle, some might notice injection sites with infections or swelling.
 If a steroid cream is being used, there may be a noticeable odor.

-Since anabolic steroids are synthetic forms of testosterone, they will influence many of the characteristics of gender in the person abusing the substance.
-In those taking doses up to 100 times the medically-appropriate levels, many side effects caused by steroids will occur.
-Side effects include:
+Since anabolic steroids are synthetic forms of testosterone, they will influence many of the characteristics of gender in the person abusing the substances.
+In those taking doses up to 100 times the medically appropriate levels, many side effects caused by steroids will occur.
+Side effects of steroids include:

 - Shrinking of the testicles.